joseph-long/essayer/_drafts/defaults.md

     timeline and busy people actually went places, instead of being stuck indoors for the indefinite future due to a deadly global pandemic.

+[^elsevier]: In 2019, RELX, Elsevier's parent company, reported a profit margin
+    of 31.6% {% cite elsevier-2019 -l 2 %}

 [^feed]: Just the word _feed_ itself—like the word _default_—gives me the
     heebie-jeebies.
 (Whoever said wordnesia was simply a curio?)
 It's a word that puts me in mind of plugging ourselves into a socket on the wall, as